-There are exemptions to the two person rule, including to allow more than two people in a private vehicle, in passenger transport, on a ferry service or vessel, at a medical, health or veterinary service or residential care facility, for the purpose of emergency services, at permitted businesses (eg supermarkets, pharmacies), at work (except if your venue or service is prohibited) and at school, childcare or educational institution.
+There are exemptions to the 10 person rule.
+For example, more than 10 people may be on passenger transport, on a ferry service or vessel, at a medical, health or veterinary service, for the purpose of emergency services, at permitted businesses (e.g. supermarkets, pharmacies), at work (except if your venue or service is prohibited) and at school, childcare or educational institutions.

 See Gatherings FAQs for more information.

-This does not mean that they are unable to leave home for essential services or supplies, or to visit loved ones for social support and connection.
+This does not mean that these people are unable to leave home for services or supplies, or to visit others for social support and connection.

-But members of these high risk groups should take extra precautions to avoid unwell visitors, including unwell children that might not fully understand social distancing boundaries.
+But members of these high-risk groups should take extra precautions to avoid unwell visitors, including unwell children who might not fully understand physical distancing boundaries.

 Movement between residences

-If you are currently in the process of moving house within Tasmania, a common sense approach will be applied to you leaving your current home for the purpose of moving your belongings to your new home.
+If you are currently in the process of moving house within Tasmania, a common sense approach should be applied to leaving your current home for the purpose of moving your belongings to your new home.

-Once you have completed moving your belongings and left your previous place of residence, your new house will become your primary residence.
+Once you have moved your belongings and left your previous place of residence, your new house will become your primary residence.
 You will need to comply with the directions to remain in your primary residence.